- Online Services

 - Problems with your Direct Deposit

-The most common reasons a direct deposit does not go through are due to incorrect or miskeyed bank routing or account numbers, the bank account provided was closed or the name on the bank account did not match the name as filed on the return.
+The most common reasons a direct deposit does not go through are due to incorrect or miskeyed bank routing or account numbers, or the bank account provided was closed.

 If I have a bill outstanding on my account, can I still receive my current year's refund?